FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 or

-b) the certificate is an NoDAS-approved website identification certificate, the certificate is valid and is not included in the certificate revocation list of party providing the certificate, and the organizationIdentifier attribute of the Subject field of the certificate consists of the Business ID or VAT identifier of the party submitting the information.
+b) the certificate is an eIDAS-approved website identification certificate, the certificate is valid and is not included in the certificate revocation list of party providing the certificate, and the organizationIdentifier attribute of the Subject field of the certificate consists of the Business ID or VAT identifier of the party submitting the information.

 Please note: For the message signatures to meet the information security requirements of the National Cyber Security Centre referred to below, the RSA public key of the certificate used for signatures must have at least 3072 bits.
 The uses of the certificate used for signatures must also include “digital signature”.
 These factors must be taken into account when ordering a certificate.